MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 Brightspace:

-  - This course uses Moodle—an online learning management system—as a supplementary resource for the class.
+  - This course uses Brightspace—an online learning management system—as a supplementary resource for the class.

-  - To access, login to <https://distance.moodle.uvcs.uvic.ca/> with your Netlink ID.
+  - To access, login to <https://bright.uvic.ca/d2l/home> with your Netlink ID.

 RStudio cloud: